cjlaborde/phpbasics/README.md

 ```php
 echo $message = "He said 'learning PHP is great'";
 ```
-9. You should usually use save coding standard, yet, if it makes things easier then use both.
+9. You should usually use same coding standard, yet, if it makes things easier then use both.
 ```php
 $name = 'john';